 At any point, please do not leave the puris unattended in oil while frying.
 It is an extremely important step to keep the puris moving during this stage, while frying them.

-Why does the puri of pani puri (golgappa puri) becomes soggy or soft later?
+Why does the puri for pani puri (golgappa puri) becomes soggy or soft later?

 Okay!
 So, this the most noteworthy point to follow.
 There have been lot of queries regarding why does the puri gets soggy and doesn’t stay crisp for long.
 There are two extremely important things to keep in mind while making puris.

-First, we need to roll puris as thin as possible, say around 1-1.5 mm. yes, puri should be this thin.
+First, we need to roll puris as thin as possible, say around 1-1.5 mm.
+Yes, to make golgappa crispy, puri should be this thin.
 Also, be sure to see that, they are uniformly rolled and do not have any folds in between.
 I know, this will take some practice, but once you master it, then you will on a roll always.
 Practice and patience are the two character we need to have for making crisp puris. thickly rolled pani puri will result into soggy puri later.

 Secondly, at any stage, please do not fry the puris on low flame.
 The oil should be very hot first and then reduce it to maintain the flame at medium throughout until we fry them.